dnlebgwa/kotlin-spring-mvc-starter/README.md

-Starter project for Kotlin Spring MVC with publiv/private endpoints for REST and UI
+Starter project for Kotlin Spring MVC with publiv/private endpoints for REST and UI using Thymeleaf

 To build and run: